 University Planning Committee in April, and that the work has just started and will continue into the next year.
 Senator Cutter asked a question regarding the new Common Curriculum and that it appears it may be possible for students to avoid taking many classes in arts and sciences and asked for an update.
 Senator Bedore replied that students will take the same numbers of credits, but they have much more flexibility in how they do that; Senator Bedore added that CLAS is still determining whether they want to have additional requirements or not and they hope to have news on that early next semester.
 Senator Dormidontova asked Senator Burr about new requirements on data sharing.
 Senator Burr shared that the University Planning Committee has not yet had that conversation with OVPR but will plan on bringing it up in September.
 Senator Huey asked for an update or plan for further discussion about the office of off-campus housing and student life, as there used to be an office for that.
-Provost D'Alleva shared that they are restoring that position to the Office of the Dean of Students.
+Provost D'Alleva shared that this is something that she and Nathan Fuerst are working on together and that they are restoring that position to the Office of the Dean of Students.